-AI, which is fundamentally, data+algorithms, is usefully viewed as an enabler or synthesizer of an interconnected BigData/IoT/Robotics/biotech suite of technologies, promises to be a game-changer from economics to the automation of the battlefield.
-AI is more an enabling force, like electricity than a thing, and like apps today, it is already being applied to most industries and services.
+Al, which is fundamentally, data plus algorithms, is usefully viewed as an enabler or synthesizer of an interconnected BigData/IoT/robotics/biotech suite of technologies, promises to be a game-changer from economics to the automation of the battlefield.
+Al, however, is more an enabling force, like electricity than a thing, and like apps today, it is already being applied to most industries and services.
 The issue is how the data is employed.
-Think of AI as a new platform: the future will be everything plus AI.
-By 2030, AI algorithms, with data from 5G Internet of things (IoT) will be in every imaginable app and pervasive in robots, reshaping industries from healthcare and education to manufacturing, finance and transportation, to military organization.2 AI is already starting to be incorporated into military management, logistics, target acquisition.
-Yet there is a dangerous governance deficit: there are few principles, norms, standards guiding the growing applications of AI.
+Think of Al as a new platform: the future will be everything plus Al. By 2030, algorithms combined with data from 5G Internet of Things (IoT) will be in every imaginable app and pervasive in robots, reshaping industries from healthcare and education to manufacturing, finance, and transportation, to military organizations.
+Al is already starting to be incorporated into military management, logistics, and target acquisition.
+Yet there is a dangerous governance deficit, given the fact that there are few principles, norms, and standards guiding the growing applications of artificial intelligence.

-Al is evolving beyond one-dimensional tasks of what is called "narrow AI" --to "general AI."3 The former refers to single tasks such as facial recognition or language translation; the latter, AI that can operate across a range of tasks using learning and reasoning without supervision or external input to solve any problem, learning from layers of neural network of data, is in its early days of development.
-Two-Thirds of private sector investment in AI is in machine learning, deep learning, using neural networks, mimicking the human brain to use millions of gigabytes of data to solve problems.
-Most famously, AlphaGo beat the world champion at Go, a very complex Asian game with millions of moves.
-It was fed data from thousands of Go matches and was able to induce the
+As Kai Fu-Lee writes, AI is evolving beyond one-dimensional tasks of what is called "narrow AI" to "general AI."
+The former refers to single tasks such as facial recognition or language translation; the latter, AI that can operate across a range of tasks using learning and reasoning without supervision or external input to solve any problem, learning from layers of neural network of data, is in its early days of development.
+Two-thirds of private sector investment in AI is in machine learning, deep learning, using neural networks, mimicking the human brain to use millions of gigabytes of data to solve problems.
+Most famously, AlphaGo beat the world champion in Go, a very complex Asian game with millions of moves.
+It was fed data from thousands of Go matches and was able to induce the best possible moves to out maneuver its opponent.
+AI is demonstrating a growing capability to learn autonomously extrapolating from the data fed into the algorithm.